 3- possibly a game changer for IMAT preparation

-In the next few sections we will analyse together all the pieces of new info that appear in this leaflet, step by step.
-If you don’t have time to read it all, number 5 is the big one.
+In the next few sections we will analyse all the pieces of new info that appear in this leaflet, step by step.
+If you don’t have time to read the entire post, number 5 is the big one.

-If you’re new to our website and have only recently found out about the possibility of studying medicine or dentistry in English in Italy, you might not know that one of the main steps for application to Italian medschools is the International Medical Admission Test (IMAT for short).
+If you’re new to our website and have only recently learned that you can study medicine or dentistry in English in Italy, you might not know that one of the main steps in applying to Italian med schools is the International Medical Admission Test (IMAT for short).

-This test is issued by the Cambridge Assessment Admissions Testing organization, which is well known around the world for organizing a number of medical admission tests, notably BMAT and IMAT.
+This test is designed by Cambridge Assessment, which is well known around the world for creating a number of medical admission tests, notably the BMAT and IMAT.

-Changes in the way CAAT produces the entry exam affect all applicants to International Medical Schools in Italy, without discrimination, so everyone who wants to study in Italy absolutely must know about changes in regulations.
+Changes in the way Cambridge produces the entry exam affect all applicants to International Medical Schools in Italy, so everyone who wants to study in Italy absolutely must know about these changes.

-That said, in the leaflet we’re going to analyse it’s clearly stated that “All details are correct at the time of going to print in April 2019 but may be subject to change”.
-They also invite everyone to keep checking the IMAT website and the Italian Ministry of University and Research (MIUR) website for definitive updates.
+That said, in the leaflet that we’re going to analyse, it’s clearly stated that “All details are correct at the time of going to print in April 2019 but may be subject to change”.
+They also invite everyone to keep checking the IMAT website and the Italian Ministry of Universities and Research (MIUR) website for definitive updates.

-But now, without further ado, what could change in IMAT 2019?
+But now, without further ado, what could change in the 2019 IMAT?

 1 – New registration date

-Every year we break down the steps and deadlines towards IMAT application in a short guide.
+Every year we at MEDschool.it break down the steps and deadlines for IMAT application in a short guide.
 Last year, registration to the test was possible throughout the month of July, but this year things might actually be a bit different.

-It’s no dealbreaker, but this year applications for Italian medschools and dentistry schools in English should open in mid-June, specifically on the 17th, and should close on July 25th.
+It’s no dealbreaker, but this year, applications for Italian medschools and dentistry schools in English should open in mid-June, specifically on June 17, and should close on July 25.

-As previously confirmed, IMAT test date for 2019 will be September 12th.
-This is an official date set by the Italian Ministry of Education and is highly unlikely to change.
+As previously confirmed, the IMAT 2019 test date will be September 12.
+This is an official date set by the Italian Ministry of Education, and is highly unlikely to change.

-It’s been about 10 years since the first International Medical Schools in Italy were born.
-First came the Harvey course in Pavia, then IMS Milan, and now we already have 11 medschools in English and even one Dentistry in English course.
+It’s been about 10 years since the first International med schools in Italy were born.
+First came the Harvey course in Pavia, then IMS-Milan and Rome Tor Vergata, and now we already have 11 med schools and even one dentistry in English programme.

-It seems however that this process is far from being over and English language medical schools in Europe will soon count on one more young Italian sister.
-On the CAAT leaflet we see that it is possible that the University of Padova will start its own English medical course in 2019.
+It seems, however, that this process is far from being over, and that English-language med schools in Europe will soon include one more young Italian sibling.
+In the Cambridge leaflet we can see that the University of Padua is starting its own English medical course in 2019.

 Check this out:

-There have been rumors about this possibility for quite some time, and this seems to be further confirmed by the presence of a dedicated page about the University of Padova Medical School on their official website.
+There have been rumors about this for quite some time, and it seems to be further confirmed by the presence of a dedicated page about the University of Padua Medical School on their official website.

 Exciting, isn’t it?

-Up to date there is no definitive information, but it’s not big secret that there are some amazing implications.
+Right now there is no definitive information, but there are some amazing implications.

-First of all, the University of Padova is one of the highest ranking medschools in Italy, with a long history of delivering excellent education and giving birth to incredible pieces of research, so obviously it’s going to be a great choice among all the International Medical Schools.
+First of all, the University of Padua is one of the highest ranking med schools in Italy, with a long history of delivering excellent education and giving birth to incredible pieces of research.
+So obviously, it’s going to be a great choice among all the international med schools.

 But this is not everything:

-One more university means more available seats in general for Italian medical schools in English.
-If what is written on the Padova website is confirmed, there will be 60 seats more than last year!
+An additional university means more available seats in general for Italian medical schools in English.
+If what is written on the Padua website is confirmed, there will be 60 seats more than last year!

-It’s great that the offer of English medical schools in Italy is expanding.
-In just a decade the number of seats available went from around a 100 to almost 600, and this without counting the private universities.
+It’s great that the number of English medical schools in Italy is increasing.
+In just a decade, the number of places went from 100 to almost 600 — and this without counting the private universities.

-There are no info available on how the Padova course will actually be, but if you want to have an idea of how the other medical schools in Italy in English are, check out our huge comparison page.
+There is no info available on what the Padua course will actually be like, but if you want much more descriptions of the other medical schools in Italy in English, check out our huge comparison page.

 3 – English language requirements (no change!)

-Well, the third point is actually something that didn’t change with respect to previous years.
-We’re often asked about which English language entry requirements are necessary in order to apply for IMAT.
+Well, the third point is actually something that hasn’t changed from previous years.
+We’re often asked about which English-language entry requirements you need in order to take the IMAT.

 As for previous years, no English language certification is needed; however, our friends at Cambridge Assessment state the following: